 Lanny Wiles told ABC News he had “zero” connection to the scandal.
 And Susie Wiles told ABC News that it was an “unfortunate coincidence” that this happened while she was working with the campaign.

-We caught up with Susie Wiles on Sunday afternoon, and she explained that her husband was doing non-profit work with an American firm involved in Russian baby adoption, but she could not recall the name.
+Florida Politics caught up with Susie Wiles on Sunday afternoon, when she explained that her husband was doing non-profit work with an American firm involved in Russian baby adoption, but she could not recall the name.

 That non-profit asked Lanny to save seats; he did so, not knowing that he was saving the seat for someone who had planted the seeds for international intrigue just eight days before.